hackermuffin/docker-caddy-dns-challenge/README.md

 The following environment variables should be set:
 - `DOMAIN`: domain on which caddy will request a certificate
-- `TOKEN`: cloudflare or duckdns API token
+- `TOKEN`: cloudflare  API token (only if using cloudflare)
+- `DUCKDNS_TOKEN`: duckdns token (only if using duckdns)
 - `REVERSE_PROXY`: The address and port of the service to be reverse proxied

-The container can be run with the following (don't forget to use the hackermuffin/caddy-dns-challenge:duckdns image if not using cloudflare):
+The default container can be run with the following:

 ```console
 $ docker run -d \